code-distortion/fluent-dotenv/README.md

 ## Introduction

-.env files are an important tool, allowing for customisation of projects between environments.
+.env files are an important tool as they allow for customisation of projects between environments.

-Sometimes when you're building a package you need it to work with multiple versions of vlucas/phpdotenv so your own package can provide coverage.
-This was the original motivation behind this package.
+Sometimes when you're building a package, to support a wide range of other packages you need it to be able to use multiple versions of [vlucas/phpdotenv](https://github.com/vlucas/phpdotenv) or [symfony/dotenv](https://github.com/symfony/dotenv).

+The motivation behind this package is to provide a way to interact with the different versions of these packages with a single interface.

 > First released in 2013, [vlucas/phpdotenv](https://github.com/vlucas/phpdotenv) by Vance Lucas and Graham Campbell is the most used PHP solution for loading values from .env files.
 Please have a look at their page for a more detailed description of what .env files are and why they're used.

+> [symfony/dotenv](https://github.com/symfony/dotenv) was first released in 2017 as an alternative that's a part of [Symfony framework](https://github.com/symfony) family.

 ## Overview

-This package provides a new fluent interface for vlucas/phpdotenv features, including the ability to:
+This package provides a new fluent interface for [vlucas/phpdotenv](https://github.com/vlucas/phpdotenv) and [symfony/dotenv](https://github.com/symfony/dotenv) features, and adds new features, including the ability to:

+- Perform validation - make sure values are *not empty*, are *integers*, *booleans*, are *limited to a specific set of values*, match a *regex* or validate via a *callback*,
 - Specify values to explicitly *pick* or *ignore*,
 - Specify values that are *required*,
-- Perform validation - make sure values are *not empty*, are *integers*, *booleans*, are *limited to a specific set of values*, match a *regex* or validate via a *callback*,
+- Type casting
 - Populate *$_ENV* and *$_SERVER* values if you like, choosing whether to override values that already exist or not.